FreeFem/FreeFem-modules/_modules/piezoelectricity.md

 # Piezoelectricity

-Algorithms for solving the linear piezoelectricity equations for axisymmetric circular disc
+Algorithms for solving the linear piezoelectricity equations

 ## Problem